Sedric Clark

-Sedric Clark (born January 28, 1973) is a former professional American football linebacker who played in the National Football League, NFL Europe and the XFL.
+Sedric Clark (born January 28, 1973) is an American former professional football player who was a linebacker in the National Football League (NFL), NFL Europe and the XFL.
+He was selected in the seventh round of the 1996 NFL draft.
 In his five-year pro career he played for the Baltimore Ravens of the NFL, the Frankfurt Galaxy and Berlin Thunder of NFL Europe, and the Orlando Rage of the XFL.
-Clark played college football at the University of Tulsa.
+Clark played college football for the Tulsa Golden Hurricane.

 Professional career

 Oakland Raiders

-Clark was selected by the Oakland Raiders in the seventh round (220th overall) of the 1996 NFL Draft.
+Clark was selected by the Oakland Raiders in the seventh round (220th overall) of the 1996 NFL draft.